-We’ve all been monitoring the latest news surrounding COVID-19, and the impact it continues to have on our communities, neighborhoods, and families.
+We’ve all been monitoring the latest news surrounding COVID-19, and the impact it continues to have on our communities, neighbourhoods, and families.
 We understand this is a stressful time.
-You may not be able to visit your dentist for routine cleanings, fillings, and crowns, or you might be concerned about seeking help if you have a severe toothache, swelling or another dental emergency.
+You may not be able to visit your dentist for routine cleanings, fillings, and crowns, or you might be concerned about seeking help if you have severe toothache, swelling or another dental emergency.
 To help clear up confusion and make sure you have trusted answers, we've created a list of commonly asked questions to help you better navigate your oral health during this time.

 Frequently Asked Questions

 Can good oral hygiene prevent COVID-19?

 While we are still learning more about COVID-19 and its spread, there is currently no evidence to suggest that COVID-19 can be prevented by engaging in good oral hygiene.
 However, we do know that practicing good oral hygiene can reduce dental diseases like cavities and periodontal disease and maintaining good oral health positively impacts your overall health.